IABTechLab/uid2-client-java/README.md

    `TokenRefreshResponse tokenRefreshResponse = publisherUid2Client.refreshToken(identity);`

 6. Store `tokenRefreshResponse.getIdentityJsonString()` in the user's session.
-If the user has opted out, this method returns null, indicating that the user's identity should be removed from the session.
+If the user has opted out, this method returns `null`, indicating that the user's identity should be removed from the session.
 To confirm optout, you can use the `tokenRefreshResponse.isOptout()` function.

 ### Advanced Usage